 Surprisingly, the beta female, ‘Nhamagaia’, also produced a litter of eight, which the pack uncharacteristically accepted without any problems.
 Four of the original group split off from the main pack earlier this year and the lone female subsequently produced a litter of eight.

 The Park introduced an additional pack of 15 painted wolves in October to swell the numbers of this apex predator.

 Hi, I'm Vasco,

-With more than 14 years of experience living and working in Gorongosa, not many people know the park better than I do.
+With more than 18 years of experience living and working in Gorongosa, not many people know the park better than I do.
 I can answer all your questions and help you plan the perfect trip!
 I can also help you with other destinations in Mozambique.
 I speak English, Portuguese, Spanish, Italian, French and a little bit of Thai.
 Contact me using the form below.